 Joseph Conrad’s Transformation from a Sailor to a writer

 His journey of the sea, however, brought monumental uncomfortable moments and a lot of suicidal thoughts.
 Still, in the end, he featured plots about sailors and traveled to explore moral ambiguity and the nature of human identity.
-Heart of Darkness, a short novel about Marlow’s expedition into the Belgian Congo and man’s symbolic “heart of darkness,” was released by Conrad in 1902.
+Conrad released heart of Darkness, a short novel about Marlow’s expedition into the Belgian Congo and man’s symbolic “heart of darkness” in 1902.

 Conrad was a slow writer who felt the pressure of deadlines and the necessity to keep working to keep his family financially secure, even though he generated a significant body of work.
 Conrad’s problems were alleviated in 1910 when an American lawyer named John Quinn purchased all of Conrad’s writings and gave him a small pension.

 On August 3, 1924, Conrad died of heart failure and was interred in Canterbury Cemetery.
 However, Conrad left a large body of work, still honored by millions of readers and writers as one of the greatest modern writers.